 PROTOCOL DATA UNIT

-SPACE PACKET
+SPACE PACKET Overview

-NOTE – The PDU of the SPP is the Space Packet.
+The PDU of the SPP is the Space Packet.
 In this Recommended Standard, the Space Packet is also called the Packet.
+Space Packets are either created by Packet Service users or by the SPP according to input from the Octet String Service user.

 A Space Packet shall include the defined fields, positioned contiguously, in the following sequence: